 One of the more common disagreements between neighbours is a boundary dispute, according to research making up 10% of all neighbourly disagreements.

-Party Wall Disputes or Boundary Disputes between neighbours are a perennial problem.
+Boundary Disputes between neighbours are a perennial problem.
 They cause a great deal of hostility and tension and disputes can arise in relation to the tiniest patch of land imaginable (one bitter row involved 4cm of land and the Scotland Yard!).
 Common sense and logic get thrown out of the window, and the knives come out, figuratively at least!

 A minor disagreement can quickly become a full-scale dispute involving solicitors’ letters and threats of a court action.
 Ultimately, the cost of protecting your right to land in court could be exorbitant so it pays to think hard before rushing into legal action.